-As a supplement DMAE is well known as being able to help brain function and issues with the nervous system.
+What is DMAE?
+DMAE is an organic compound found in small amounts in the brain and in larger amounts in certain types of fish.
+DMAE is a supplement in its bitartrate form and an amine version for cosmetic formulators.
+It is related to choline and is a chemical precursor to acetylcholine used by the brain to function correctly.
+Because of this, it is known to have a Nootropic effect.
+(Nootropic means improving human cognitive ability)As a supplement, DMAE is well known for being able to help the brain function and resolve issues with the nervous system.
 In skin care, its use has been for firming, lifting, or helping to stop sagging skin.
-Hence it has an anti-aging effect.
+Hence, it has an anti-aging effect.
 Most who use DMAE topically find it has an immediate plumping effect.
-Long term use can lend to an accumulative effect of firming the skin.
-I believe based on our research that DMAE has another even more important role to play in skin health.
-It can also have a detoxifying effect, by flushing lipofuscin from cells.
-What is lipofuscin you ask?
+Long-term use can lend to an accumulative effect of firming the skin.
+Based on our research, I believe that DMAE has another even more important role to play in skin health.
+It can also have a detoxifying effect by flushing lipofuscin from cells.
+What is lipofuscin, you ask?
 And why is it so important to know?